The top 10 legal defenses to California driving while intoxicated ("DUI") charges fall into three categories:

 - breath that smells like alcohol.

 Example: Leo is stopped at a California DUI sobriety checkpoint in Riverside.
 An officer notices that Leo's eyes are red and that Leo seems confused.
 Leo performs poorly on FSTs, and a preliminary breath test shows his BAC at .10%.

 It turns out that Leo had been working on a project on his computer for the better part of three days straight.
 During that time he had eaten almost nothing.
 When the project was finally finished, he had a beer to celebrate.
 Because Leo's DUI attorney understands the potential of ketones as a DUI defense, he is able to convince the prosecutor to drop the DUI charges.

 A California drunk driving investigation is supposed to be safeguarded by procedures to protect you from police misconduct.
 These include:

 - Title 17 procedures and regulations (discussed above),

-- a requirement that the officer have "probable cause" for a California traffic stop, DUI investigation or DUI arrest, and
+- a requirement that the officer has "probable cause" for a California traffic stop, DUI investigation or DUI arrest, and

 - a requirement that the officer read you your "Miranda" rights prior to a DUI interrogation.

-If any one of these protections is violated, your California DUI lawyer will request a "suppression hearing" -- otherwise known as a "Penal Code 1538.5 hearing."
+If any of these protections is violated, your California DUI lawyer will request a "suppression hearing" -- otherwise known as a "Penal Code 1538.5 hearing."
 The hearing will serve to:

 - exclude any evidence that wasn't properly obtained, and

 - give your lawyer a "pre-trial" opportunity to illuminate holes in the prosecution's case--and possibly persuade them to drop or reduce DUI charges.

 After the arrest, Officer Joe asks Lucy how much she much she had to drink and whether she thought she was drunk when she drove.
 Only afterward -- when they are at the station -- does he read Lucy her Miranda rights.